paulowe/gcp/cloud-nat-pga.md

 Google Cloud Router dynamically exchanges routes between your Virtual Private Cloud (VPC) and on-premises networks by using Border Gateway Protocol (BGP)

+The NAT mapping section allows you to choose the subnets to map to the NAT gateway.
+You can also manually assign static IP addresses that should be used when performing NAT.
+Do not change the NAT mapping configuration in this lab.

 **Private Google Access** - enables such instances to communicate with other GCP APIs, services and resources

 Enabled at the subnet level